-In response to COVID 19, PEAL is prioritizing health and safety while working to continue to provide information, training and guidance to the families and youth we serve, by working remotely and avoiding face-to-face interactions.
+In response to COVID 19, PEAL is prioritizing health and safety while working to continue to provide information, training and guidance to the families and youth we serve, updating our practices as guidance from the CDC and local health officials dictate.

 Click here for a full list of changes to PEAL services during this time.

 We are gathering and organizing information and no-cost resources to post on our website so that they are easily accessible to families.